c1thu/tryhackme/README.md

 # tryhackme
-Just a note for tryhackme rooms
+Just a note repo for tryhackme rooms